nadiamariduena/python-intro-2024-privat/16_functions_1_.md

 ```

+## My Question:

-## Question: its more or less like in react?
+- its more or less like in react?

 ````javascript
 <Prop contentOfThevariable="hello"